maxmyk/Movie-Locator/README.md

-# fp_2022_spring_lab1_task2_GFF
+# Movie Locator
-Geocoding-Folium-Films (GFF) is a simple Python program that allows you to find movies shot nearby in a given year.
+Movie Locator is a simple Python program that allows you to find movies shot nearby in a given year.
 Also it's capable of showing HeatMap of film shooting spots.

 Using this application you can find interesting places to visit and new films to watch.
 ## Installation